kkots/ggxrd_hitbox_overlay_2211/README.md

 ### Green - Hurtboxes

 Normally hurtboxes display in green.
 The rules in general are such, that when a hitbox (red) makes contact with hurtbox, a hit occurs.
+If a hurtbox is displayed fully transparent (i.e. shows outline only), that means strike invulnerability.

 ### Light blue - Would-be counterhit hurtboxes